dx-ted-emea/azure-tessel/labs/service-bus-queues/README.md

-### Part 2 - Create Service Bus Namespace and Queue, get the authentication credentials
+### Part 2 - Create Service Bus Namespace and Queue, Create the authentication credentials
 #### Part 2.1 - Create Service Bus Namespace and Queue
 * The very first thing you will have to do when working with Service Bus is to create a namespace.
-Go to the [Azure Managment Portal](https://manage.windowsazure.com/@gwraoa.onmicrosoft.com), in the bottom left corner click the "+NEW" button.
+Go to the [Azure Managment Portal](https://manage.windowsazure.com), in the bottom left corner click the "+NEW" button.
 Select "APP SERVICES" -> "SERVICE BUS" -> "QUEUE" -> "CUSTOME CREATE".
 ![Create ServiceBus Queue](images/newsb.PNG)
 * In the "Add a new queue" dialog box, insert the following details:
   * QUEUE NAME - give a name to your queue